nisaakan/DSA210-Project/README.md

 ---
 ## **Data Analysis Plan**
 #### **1)Data Preprocessing**
-Data Import and Cleaning
+- Inconsistencies and outliers in the data will be cleaned.

 #### **2)Exploratory Data Analysis (EDA)**

-The distributions of screen time, stress levels, sleep quality, and productivity will be analyzed.
+- The distributions of screen time, stress levels, sleep quality, and productivity will be analyzed.
-Key trends and patterns in these variables will be visualized.
+- Key trends and patterns in these variables will be visualized.

 #### **3)Correlation Analysis**

-The relationships between screen time and stress, sleep quality, and productivity will be examined.
+- The relationships between screen time and stress, sleep quality, and productivity will be examined.
-Pearson or Spearman correlation coefficients will be calculated.
+- Pearson or Spearman correlation coefficients will be calculated.

 #### **4)Visualization**

-Histograms/Boxplots: To visualize the distributions of variables.
-Scatter Plots: To show the relationships between screen time and mental health indicators.
-Heatmaps: To visualize correlations between variables.
+- Different types of graphics will be used.

 ---